-Puerto Vallarta really has no hurricane season per se, this is because of its location in the middle of the Banderas Bay that is also surrounded on all sides by mountains, sometimes hurricanes pass through the area and the city is a bit affected by them, but mostly on the sidelines.
-Now, that doesn’t mean that PV is in some way magically free from hurricanes, as some liked to believe.
+Puerto Vallarta really has no hurricane season per se, this is because of its location in the middle of Banderas Bay that is also surrounded on all sides by mountains, sometimes hurricanes pass through the area and the city is a bit affected by them, but mostly on the sidelines.
+Now, that doesn’t mean that PV is in some way magically free from hurricanes and their effects, as some liked to believe.

-Hurricane Kenna did a lot to eliminate the local legend that the town was always protected from hurricanes by the Banderas Bay.
-On October 25, 2002, a category 5 hurricane that later made landfall close to San Blas in the neighboring state of Nayarit, let its angry storm surge fall upon Puerto Vallarta.
+Hurricane Kenna did a lot to eliminate the local legend that the town was permanently protected from hurricanes due to Banderas Bay.
+On October 25, 2002, a category 5 hurricane, that later made landfall close to San Blas in the neighboring state of Nayarit, let its angry storm surge fall upon Puerto Vallarta.

 Another serious hurricane that affected the local population, was Hurricane Lily at the end of August 1971, a category 1 hurricane that made landfall south of Puerto Vallarta, it brought so much rain that the Cuale River flooded the Cuale River Island area, the land there and around it had water up to 8 feet (2.4 m) deep and the people there had to be moved inland.